What is the correct method for administering oral disintegration medication?

 Study for the DODD Ohio Category 1 Medication Administration Certification Exam.
 Optimize your preparation with flashcards and multiple-choice questions, each offering hints and explanations.
 Excel in your exam!

 The correct method for administering oral disintegration medication is to dissolve it on the top of the tongue.
-Oral disintegrating medications are specifically designed to break down quickly in the mouth rather than being swallowed whole.
-This allows for faster absorption into the bloodstream through the mucous membranes in the mouth.
-When placed on the tongue, the medication will absorb effectively while eliminating the need for water, making it beneficial for individuals who may have difficulty swallowing pills.
+This type of medication is designed specifically to break down quickly in the mouth without the need for water, allowing for rapid absorption into the bloodstream through the mucous membranes.

 Subscribe